Gemma Chan: Public image and fashion

 The 2018 comedy Crazy Rich Asians brought Chan to international attention.
 The following year, she attended the 91st Academy Awards wearing a fuchsia pink Valentino dress, which gained significant media attention and praise from critics.
 Harper's Bazaar described the look as "parachute-like" and praised it as "an Oscars red carpet triumph".
-Chan was featured in best-dressed rankings by multiple publications, including Harper's Bazaar, Town & Country, and Vogue.
+Chan was named in best-dressed rankings by multiple publications, including Harper's Bazaar, Town & Country, and Vogue.
 For Vogue, Alice Birell wrote, "The designer of the moment, the colour of the moment, the silhouette of the moment and yet nothing about this is over produced.
 Another absolute bullseye for Chan.
 I wouldn't want to be stepping out of the car right after her...", and Remy Rippon said it "...feels befitting of the most glamarous night of awards season".
 Additionally, Zara Wong wrote, "I can't recall if there's ever been a stronger and more consistent red carpet style star debut, and it makes me even prouder that someone of Chinese heritage has made such a style impact in Hollywood.
 Gemma Chan is undoubtedly the favourite look at the Vogue office, and this will go down in Oscar history.".

 Chan attended the 2019 Met Gala dressed by Tom Ford, embracing the year's "camp" theme.
 Her look was compiled of a "dazzling chainmail dress" and "Taylor-inspired headpiece" designed by Ford, with "Chan's straight locks" paying tribute to Cher, as Chan said, "You don't really get more icon than Elizabeth Taylor and Cher, so no pressure".
-Emily Chan of Vogue compared Chan's "dramatic headress" to Taylor's "famous number from the film Boom! and a 1967 masked ball at Venice's Rezzonico Palace.".
+Emily Chan of Vogue compared Chan's "dramatic headdress" to Taylor's "famous number from the film Boom! and a 1967 masked ball at Venice's Rezzonico Palace.".
 Chan was featured in Vogues selection of the "best beauty moments from the 2019 Met Gala".
 Other notable fashion appearances of Chan include the Captain Marvel premiere in 2019, where she wore custom Ralph & Russo; the 2019 Vanity Fair Oscar party, styled by Tom Ford and Jimmy Choo; the 2019 Critics' Choice Awards, dressed by Jason Wu; the 2019 Golden Globes, where she wore a Valentino couture hybrid gown; among several others through the years.